adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 ## 3. Problem solving approach
 ### 3.1 EDA to understand the dataset
 I performed the following EDA for this dataset:

++ Data loading: Loading data into the program for further analysis.
++ Analysis of missing values: Analysis of missing values in the data
++ Variable distribution analysis: Analyzing the distribution of variables in the data, such as mean, median, standard deviation, etc.
++ Correlation analysis: Analyzing correlations between variables in the data to identify relationships between them.
++ Outlier analysis: Analysis of outliers in the data to identify abnormal values.